E-waste being processed in China (Source: Imaginechina/REX/Shutterstock)

 The historical problems within the e-waste industry have been driven by incentives for financial gain via undesirable end-of-lifecycle pathways (i.e. resulting in negative environmental and/or human health impacts) and a lack of consistent regulation.
 As a result, the e-waste industry has often followed the cheapest disposal pathways in the past.
 However, developing nations are now implementing more stringent legislation and enforcement to limit the hazards associated with improper e-waste disposal.

-In the context of lithium-ion battery recycling, it is imperative that generators have low cost, proximal, and technologically advanced recycling methods, in order to avoid the historical challenges in the e-waste industry.
-To solve this rapidly growing global problem, Li-Cycle has developed an innovative industrial processing technology that can recover 80-100% of the resources from spent lithium-ion batteries.
+In the context of li-ion battery recycling, it is imperative that generators have low cost, proximal, and technologically advanced recycling methods, in order to avoid the historical challenges in the e-waste industry.
+To solve this rapidly growing global problem, Li-Cycle has developed an innovative industrial processing technology that can recover 80-100% of the resources from spent li-ion batteries.
 Through Li-Cycle’s current and near-term operational presence, spent lithium-ion batteries can be recycled locally and do not need to be shipped long distances to processing facilities.
 Li-Cycle Technology™

 is a cost-effective solution and can uniquely enable a closed loop lithium-ion battery supply chain.